Word of Mouth Marketing for Your Health & Wellness Business

 Be aware this will backfire if you’re not providing a great experience, so even more reason to go the extra mile and create happy clients.

 Where appropriate exceed your client’s expectations by making life easier for them and showing you care.
 This could be by providing extra information to support them, checking in by email for an update, giving them a free sample, or sending a handwritten card.

 Make the effort to create personal relationships with your clients and make them feel special.
 Show them that you care and that you are interested in them as a person.
 This personal touch goes a long way to building trust with your clients.

 Address issues immediately

-The speed and reach of online marketing means that you can’t stick your head in the sand and hope something will go away.
+The speed and reach of online marketing mean you can’t stick your head in the sand and hope something will go away.
 You need to address any issues as soon as they are raised to avoid any damaging, bad reviews from happening wherever possible.
 You’re never going to please everyone, especially if you get trolled, but if you demonstrate respect and fairness, people will see through the situation and forgive a lesser review if you handled it well.

 When a happy client has completed their sessions with you, ask for a testimonial.
-Whether this is an online review on Google or Facebook, or an inspirational client story to share on your website, they are absolute gold for your practice.
+Whether this is an online review on Google or Facebook or an inspirational client story to share on your website, they are absolute gold for your practice.